YoungXiyuan/DCA/README.md

 tok_top_n4ent: the number of inlinks for a Wikipedia page (entity) would be added into the dynamic context.

 isDynamic: 2-hop DCA / 1-hop DCA / without DCA.
-Corresponding to the Table 4 in our paper.
+Corresponding to the experiments of Table 4 in our paper.

 dca_method: soft+hard attention / soft attention / average sum.
-Corresponding to the Table 5 in our paper.
+Corresponding to the experiments of Table 5 in our paper.
 ```

 ## Running